Crisis Distress Phone Lines in Ontario

 - Services are offered in 13 languages, including:

 The service is available from 8 a.m. to 10 p.m., seven days a week.
-For information on federally incarcerated offenders (those whose sentence is more than two years), please call the National Parole Board at 1-800-518-8817
+For information on federally incarcerated offenders (those sentenced to 2 years and more), please call the National Parole Board at 1-800-518-8817

 Justice for Children and Youth http://www.jfcy.org/